 Children’s needs and feelings get ignored.
 They may be too embarrassed to entertain friends and suffer from shame, guilt, and loneliness.
 Many learn to become self-reliant and needless to avoid anyone having power over them again.

 Children live in continuous fear and learn to be on guard for signs of danger, creating constant anxiety well into adulthood.
-Many become hypervigilant and distrustful and learn to contain and deny their emotions, which are generally shamed or denied by parents.
+Many become hyper-vigilant and distrustful and learn to contain and deny their emotions, which are generally shamed or denied by parents.

 Children typically adopt one or more roles that help relieve tension in the family.
 Typical roles are:

 The Hero.
 The hero is usually the eldest child and most identified with a parental role, often helping with parental duties.
 Heroes are responsible and self-reliant.
 They sacrifice and do the right thing to keep calm.

-The Adjuster.
 The adjuster doesn’t complain.
 Rather than be in charge like the hero, the adjuster tries to fit in and adapt.
 Thus, as adults, they have difficulty taking charge of their life and pursuing goals.

-The Placater.
 The placater is the most sensitive to others’ feelings and tries to meet others’ emotional needs, but neglects their own.
 They also must discover their wants and needs and learn to pursue their goals.

 Some scapegoats turn to addiction, promiscuity, or other acting-out behavior to distract themselves and manage their emotions.
 When they’re in trouble, it unites the parents around a common problem.